Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Introduction and Statement of Main Results

 \subsection{Mathematical Motivation}

-The mathematical study on metastable states and Fermi's golden rule came quite late and remain largely open.
+The mathematical study { of} metastable states and Fermi's golden rule came quite late and remain largely open.

 The first complete analysis of such a problem for nonlinear PDE, was given in \cite{SW} by Soffer and Weinstein.
-Together with their further results in \cite{ Sof-Wei1, Sof-Wei2}, a nonlinear instability mechanism for a bound state of the Klein-Gordon equation with potential and an excited state of the Schr\"odinger equation with potential in $3+1$ dimensions are obtained.
-These instabilities result in metastable states.
+Together with their further results in \cite{Sof-Wei1, Sof-Wei2}a nonlinear instability mechanism for a bound state of the Klein-Gordon equation with potential and an excited state of the Schr\"odinger equation with potential in $3+1$ dimensions are obtained.
+These { instabilities lead to} metastable states.

-In \cite{SW} an anomalously slow-decaying rate $1/(1+t)^{\f14}$ for metastable states was proved as well.
-In more details, Soffer and Weinstein \cite{SW} studied the following nonlinear Klein-Gordon equations (NLKG) in $3+1$ dimensions:
+In \cite{SW} an anomalously slow-decaying rate upper bound $1/(1+t)^{\f14}$ for metastable states was proved. { More precisely}, Soffer and Weinstein \cite{SW} studied the following nonlinear Klein-Gordon equations (NLKG) in $3+1$ dimensions: